 It’s quite good — the rice was swimming in a rich broth, and the whole thing had a really intense seafoody flavour.
 There was only a small piece of bacalhau here, but it was flavourful with a great flaky texture; it and the clams complimented the rice quite well.

-It was solid, though at €12.50 (about $18.50 Canadian), it was a bit on the pricey side for a dish that didn’t quite knock my socks off.
+I enjoyed it, but at €12.50 (about $18.50 Canadian), it was a bit on the pricey side for a dish that didn’t quite knock my socks off.